Kerry Brown (historian)

-Writing
+Career

 Brown is a prolific author on matters relating to contemporary China, having written over 20 books since 2006.
 His main interests are around the development of politics and society in China from 1949 onwards.
 He has written in particular about the Chinese Communist Party as a cultural rather than a purely political organisation and about contemporary elite political figures such as Hu Jintao, Xi Jinping, and about China's international relations.
 In particular, he has produced studies on the kinds of power China's current leader Xi Jinping has, and how to explain the remarkable consolidation at least of symbolic power in the hands of one elite figure.
 To try to explain this, he has resisted reliance on faction theories, looking at more complex ideas around varying kinds of networks in Chinese society, and the ways that politicians within the Communist system recruit different levels of support.
 His initial interest was in the role of the Cultural Revolution, in particular in the Inner Mongolian area of the People's Republic, and the ways in which a national campaign was adapted to the specific ethnic and social situation in this region.
 This grew from two years spent living in Inner Mongolia from 1994 to 1996.

 He has also published work academically on the uses of language and its relationship to institutions and power structures in China, and in 2017 was elected a Fellow of the Royal Society of Arts.
-He is currently working on a history of Britain's relations with China from the 16th century, and the ways in which the complex interaction between the shifting identities of these two powers over the last five centuries have created the multi-layered relationship they have today. in 2022 he published a source book of materials of key European thinkers from Hegel to Leibniz to Weber and their thinking on China from the 17th century to the 1970s.
+He is currently working on a history of Britain's relations with China from the 16th century, and the ways in which the complex interaction between the shifting identities of these two powers over the last five centuries have created the multi-layered relationship they have today.

+In 2021 Brown was recognised with the 2020 China Cultural Exchange Person of the Year Award from the Guosheng Institute, an award given to those who have "made outstanding contributions to telling China's story well, spreading China's voice effectively, and promoting people-to-people connectivity and mutual learning between Chinese and foreign civilizations under the "Belt and Road" initiative" In 2022 he published a source book of materials of key European thinkers from Hegel to Leibniz to Weber and their thinking on China from the 17th century to the 1970s.
 He has written for every major news outlet, appeared on all major news networks commenting on China, and lectured about China in over 45 countries across four continents.